SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 - If the article does not mention a specific species but does reference a group (e.g. "corvids", "gulls", etc.), then enter species2 as an unidentified species.
 For the common name, use "unid." + group mentioned, and for scientific name, use the smallest taxonomic group that captures all members of that group.
 For example, "corvids" would be entered as common name "unid. corvid", and scientific name "Corvidae sp.".
 Ask a reviewer (Phoebe or Caroline) if you are unsure how to enter this.

-**Strength of evidence**
+**effect_sp1_on_sp2, effect_sp2_on_sp1, Interaction**
+- Refer to the unique types of interactions found here:
+[**AvianInteractionData_metadata_interactiondefinitions.csv**](AvianInteractionData_metadata_interactiondefinitions.csv).
+Enter in the appropriate interaction type, as well as the direction of the interaction specific to each species.
+Be careful to place the correct value in the effect columns.

+**Interaction Strength**
-- For “weak” or “strong” BNA_evidence, this can be less clear.
+- For “weak” vs. “strong” interactions, this can be less clear.
 Here are some guidelines:
-Enter “weak” if the description lacks a source, mentions that it is a “possible” interaction, rare interaction, or inferred interaction.
+Enter “weak” if the description is vague, mentions that it is a “possible” or "likely" (but not observed) interaction, rare interaction, or inferred interaction.
-Enter “strong” if the interaction was observed, was strongly stated, and/or has a source (this includes personal communications, government agencies, images/videos, or author's initials).
+Enter “strong” if the interaction was observed, or was strongly stated (i.e., "species 1 *often* found competing with species 2").

+**Species1_lifestage Species2_lifestage**
+- Species can vary in the life stages involved in the interaction.
+Enter the lifestage appropriate to the interaction, per species.
+It may differ or be the same.
+For example, with Brood Parasites, the interactions involved include BOTH adult and nestlings. *Egg* would be unborn individuals. *Nestlings* are individuals who have hatched and remain within a nest. *Fledglings* are young who have fledged but are not yet old enough to fend for themselves. *Juvenile* is a stage following fledgling but not yet fully mature *Adult*.
+If there are multiple lifestages for a given species, enter them in the same cell, separated by ";".

 **Time of year**
-- Enter in the time of year that the interaction occurs in.
-This can be month(s), seasons, or "year-round".
+- Enter the time of year that the interaction occurs in.
+This should be month(s), seasons, or "year-round".
 If nothing is reported, go to the original source to determine the time of year.
 If you are unsure of what timeframe the interaction occurs in, check with a reviewer (Phoebe or Caroline).

-**Non-breeding season**
+**Breeding Migration**
-- If the interaction occurs during the non-breeding season (typically winter), indicate in the "nonbreedingseason" column.
+- Enter the life history timing of the interaction (year-round, migration, breeding, non-breeding) or some combination separated by ";" (e.g., breeding; migration).
+For example, if the interaction occurs during the non-breeding season (typically winter), indicate "non-breeding".
 If the article mentions a month, you can check if it occurs during species1 breeding season using the phenology diagram (usually on the Introduction or Breeding page), or reading the Breeding page.
 The middle ring in the diagram in the breeding period.
 If you are unsure of what timeframe the interaction occurs in, check with a reviewer (Phoebe or Caroline).
-You will then enter a description of the timeframe in this column.

 **Uncertain Interactions**
 - If there is any uncertainty about the interaction, enter the appropriate uncertain interaction keyword from [**`AvianInteractionData_metadata_uncertain.csv`**](AvianInteractionData_metadata_uncertain.csv).
 You may add additional information to the uncertain_interaction column, but make sure that the note includes an uncertain keyword that is spelled correctly (the R code will look for these keywords specifically in order to determine whether or not to keep the interaction in further analysis).
 If you are unsure which keyword to use, you can leave a comment and ping a reviewer, or make a note when you create an issue (Step 8).